inexorgame-obsolete/wiki-mirror/Home.md

 To have fun learning continuously more stuff as they dig deeper into making it their own.
 And also: to develop the right mindset to attack challenging opportunities.
 This includes doing stuff cooperatively.
 Inexor will always try to bring people together.
-There is no (official) single player planned.

 _See also:_
 * _[[The Main Theme]]_